 In addition, oftentimes the family of a deceased person must deal with planning and undertaking a tag sale.
 In many ways, and on a number of different levels, planning and pursuing a tag sale is far easier said than done.

-A person or family need this difficult process on their own and without guidance.
-Indeed, this definitive, comprehensive guidebook is presented to provide a one-stop resource for people like you who face the prospect of planning and pursuing an estate auction.
+This is a difficult process for an individual or family to handle on their own and without guidance.
+For them, this definitive, comprehensive guidebook is presented to provide a one-stop resource for people like you who face the prospect of planning and pursuing an estate auction.

 At the heart of preparing for and executing a lucrative sale is developing a thorough plan of action as well as accessing an array of vital resources.

 There are a variety of considerations to bear in mind regarding the death of a loved one, associated grief, and the bereavement process.